 The Difference Between Vet Technicians and Technologists

-Veterinary technicians earn a 2-year associate’s degree in a veterinary assisting major.
-They take jobs at pet clinics and hospitals under the supervision of licensed veterinarians.
+Veterinary technicians earn a two-year associate degree and then take jobs at pet clinics and hospitals under the supervision of licensed veterinarians.
 Both campus and online vet tech programs train students to take the national licensing examination for veterinary technicians.
 Technicians are prepared to conduct laboratory diagnostic tests and assist veterinarians with clinical procedures.
 They must also know how to tactfully communicate with emotionally-charged pet owners while educating them about ongoing pet care.

 Veterinary technologists may also attend an associate degree program, but most employers will require them to hold a bachelor’s degree.
 Associate’s degree grads can land entry-level, supervised clinical jobs, but a bachelor’s program prepares students for research jobs with colleges, hospitals, laboratories, and related institutions.
 A bachelor’s degree is required for tech roles in federal agencies.
 The following table differentiates between two-year and four-year programs, including education, professional roles, and wages: